tpgmartin/tpgmartin.github.io/_posts/2017-11-14-tdding-a-simple-knn-classifier.md

 And we should have a green test.

-We've now completed our first successful cycle of TDD, and the rest is wash and repeat.
+We've now completed our first successful cycle of TDD, the rest is wash and repeat.
 Our next test should allow us to bootstrap our classifier by calling the `fit()` method.
 This allows us to pass in training data and training labels, `X_train` and `y_train` respectively.
 To test this, we need to specify some mock data corresponding to these values in addition to calling the classifier.
-The mock data could be anything though so long as it is truthy - I've tried to mimick the structure of the iris data set of four features per input.
+The mock data could be anything though so long as it is truthy.
+For our purposes though, I've tried to mimick the structure of the iris data set of four features per input.
 The updated test file is below with the previous test case omitted for clarity.

 {% highlight python %}
 # test.py